top of page

 Entrance of Joshua Tree National Park

-Visiting Joshua Tree National Park is a special place no matter what time of year you go.
-I hope that the information about its history written below will enhance your appreciation of this beautiful area of our California deserts.
+Visiting Joshua Tree National Park is special no matter what time of year you go.
+I hope the information about its history below will enhance your appreciation of this beautiful area of our California deserts.
 Yes, the park is home to two deserts, the Mojave Desert in the west and the Colorado Desert in the eastern and southern portions.

 Paleo people are believed to have existed up to 8,000 years ago in this area.
 They mysteriously disappeared.